The purpose of this article is to:

-- The Port of Montevideo is the most modern in the region.
+- The Port of Montevideo is the most modern container terminal in the region.

 - The Legatum Institute, which rates countries level of prosperity based on a combination of economic and quality of life factors, ranks Uruguay as having the highest level of prosperity in Latin America.

-- Mercer Human Resource Consulting rates Montevideo as the major South American city with the highest quality of living in South America.
+- Mercer Human Resource Consulting rates Montevideo, Uruguay’s capital, as the city offering the highest quality of life in South America.